SoftwareHeritage/puppet-environment/packer/README.md

 The preseed file must be adapted to specify the user passwords or the partitionning apparently not included in the preseed file.

-For buster, the following lines were added :
+For buster, the following lines were added:
 ```
 d-i pkgsel/include string puppet openssh-server apt-transport-https
 # Whether to upgrade packages after debootstrap.